peopleSocial/.github/profile/README.md

 All compilable to just one app or any other apps and with support for the hardware - YubiKey, stateless nonprogrammable discrete logic gate firewall, optical data diode, powerful radio transmitters, direct conversion receivers.

+Video and picture streams will be available from the CLI as reportable, filtered, non-predictable CSPRNG dithered video encoder outputs.

 Performance (ie. Integrity and Availability) and interoperability are critical for usability.
 Thus, it is strongly encouraged to transmit data plainly for one-to-many synchronization of simple messages, and all authentication will use plaintext headers and forward error correction not necessitating any search for decryptable symbols.